aws-samples/swift-ecs-workshop/README.md

 * **Removal Steps**
 	1. Delete the CodePipeline artifact S3 bucket.
 You will find it in the S3 console and its name looks like "<ACCOUNT NUMBER>-codepipelineartifact".
+	2. Delete the ECR Repository called "swiftrepo" in the ECS console.
-	2. Delete the CloudFormation stack.
+	3. Delete the CloudFormation stack.